training-support/FST-M2/README.md

 - [ ] Activity 1(PIG file) - Count the number of lines spoken by each character
 - [ ] Activity 2(HIVE file) - Count the number of lines spoken by each character
 - [ ] Activity 3(HIVE file) - Count the number of dialogues where the name "Luke" is said in EpisodeIV

+**Informatica Project**:
+- [ ] Activity 1(Screenshot) - Create a Mapping in Informatica Cloud to load the maximum price amongst all the cars
-- [ ] Activity 4(Screenshot) - Create a Mapping in Informatica Cloud
+- [ ] Activity 2(Screenshot) - Create a Mapping in Informatica Cloud to load the minimum price amongst all the cars

+**QuerySurge**:
+- [ ] Activity 1(Screenshot) - Creating QueryPairs using the Query Wizard
+- [ ] Activity 2(Screenshot) - Creating a TestSuite and executing it
+- [ ] Activity 3(Screenshot) - Creating a Table-level comparison using the Query Wizard